TBI Survivors have a right to Neurological care.

 Traumatic Brain Injury (TBI) survivors are a relatively new group within the healthcare community and society at large.
-Historically, individuals with severe brain died from the trauma.
+Historically, individuals with severe brain injury died from the trauma.
 However, medical advancements pioneered during the Iraqi War have significantly increased the survival rate for TBI patients.
 As a result, TBI survivors have only been a recognized presence in society for approximately 22 years.
 Recovery from such injuries is lengthy, often spanning 5 to 15 years.
 Survivors frequently experience behavioral changes due to their brain injury.

 Adding to the challenge, TBI survivors are often misclassified as individuals with mental illnesses.
 This mischaracterization has led to misunderstandings in critical interactions with law enforcement, mental health evaluators during Temporary Detention Orders (TDOs), psychiatrists, employers, coworkers, and the general public.
 The symptoms of TBI—such as behavioral changes and cognitive difficulties—often mimic those of mental health disorders, making it easy to misidentify these individuals at first impression.
 However, TBI survivors suffer from a neurological, cognitive disability rooted in physical brain injury, not a mental illness.

-This issue is compounded by historical dominance of the mental health industry.
+This issue is compounded by the historical dominance of the mental health industry.
 Since the 3rd century, the mental state of the brain and behavior has been the primary focus, with psychiatry shaping much of our understanding.
 It was only in the 18th century, with the emergence of neurology, that the study of brain operations became a scientific pursuit.
-TBI survivors, however, have been thrust into the psychiatric domain of mental illness, when their condition belongs in the physical science domain of neurology.
+TBI survivors, however, have been thrust into the psychiatric domain of mental illness, when their condition belongs in the physical science domain of Neurology.

 To address these gaps, society must recognize TBI survivors as individuals with distinct neurological conditions and ensure that appropriate medical, legal, and social support systems are developed to meet their needs.